dotnet/machinelearning/src/Microsoft.ML.SearchSpace/Readme.md

     public BasicSearchSpace NestSS { get; set; }
 }

-// Which is equal to the folloing CRUD API
+// Which is equal to the following CRUD API
 /*
 var ss = new SearchSpace()
 {